CIS-Spring-2024/cis2336-assignment4-mahadk56/README.md

 1. **Start the Server:** Run the following command in the terminal to start the server: npm start

-2. **Access the Application:** Open a web browser and go to [http://localhost:3000/order](http://localhost:3000/order) to access the menu page.
+2. **Access the Application:** Open a web browser and go to [http://localhost:3000/order](http://localhost:3000/order) to access the order page.

 3. **Place an Order:** Select items from the menu, specify quantities, and click the "Checkout" button to proceed to the order confirmation page.